WiIIiam278/Velocitab/docs/Config-File.md

 ### Placeholders
 You can use various placeholders that will be replaced with values (for example, `%username%`) in your config.
 Support for PlaceholderAPI is also available through [a bridge library plugin](https://modrinth.com/plugin/papiproxybridge), as is the component-based MiniPlaceholders for users of that plugin with the MiniMessage formatter.
 See [[Placeholders]] for more information.

+### Server Links
+For Minecraft 1.21+ clients, Velocitab supports specifying a list of URLs that will be sent to display in the player pause menu.
+See [[Server Links]] for more information.